fliphess/forky/README.md

 ### System
 - [ ] get settings from django models instead of a huge django.conf.settings
 - [ ] supervisor task to keep the bot running
-- [ ] hard exit on disconnection
+- [ ] hard exit on disconnection or auto reconnect
 - [ ] socket listener control protocol + options to start/stop/reload the bot
-- [ ] get user complaint => take user rights to set quotes, user rating etc
+- [ ] request removal for info items quotes etc